 Intro

 EU Member States provide financial assistance to developing countries for climate change mitigation, adaptation as well as capacity-building and technology transfer to support them in their activities to fight global warming.
-EU Member States are required to report on such financial and technology support provided.
+EU Member States are required to report on such financial and technology support provided on an annual basis.
 Transparency in climate finance is a key element in helping to build mutual trust and confidence between Parties to the UNFCCC, and in promoting the effective implementation of global climate action.

 What the data are telling us

-- In addition, public interventions by the EU and its Member States mobilised a further EUR 12.05 billion of private finance in 2022.
+- In addition, public interventions by the EU and its Member States together with the EIB mobilised a further EUR 7.21 billion of private finance in 2023.

-- Between 2014 and 2022, EU support to developing countries from public souces increased by 96%.
+- Between 2014 and 2023, bilateral and multilateral support by the EU to developing countries from public souces increased by 98%.

-- In 2022, over 54% of the funding for developing countries from public sources was dedicated to either climate adaptation or cross-cutting action (involving both climate change mitigation and adaptation initiatives) and close to half of the total funding was committed in the form of grants.
+- In 2023, over 49% of the funding for developing countries from public sources was dedicated to either climate adaptation or cross-cutting action (involving both climate change mitigation and adaptation initiatives) and 51% to mitigation actions; close to half of the total funding was committed in the form of grants.

 Information on climate finance is reported by EU Member States through various reporting regimes: